jkwaldrip/ode-to-joy/README.md

 ---

 This is just a small demo project.
-It runs in Puppeteer, which drives Google Chromium in either headless or GUI mode.
+It runs in Puppeteer, which drives Google Chromium in GUI mode.
 Using Puppeteer, we interact with VirtualPiano.net to play Beethoven's "Ode to Joy."

 ## Durations and Rests